- New research shows how clean air policy-making generates significant economic and health benefits.

 People are right to want change.
 According to the World Health Organization (WHO), 7 million premature deaths each year are linked to air pollution.
 Poor air quality contributes towards around 19% of all cardiovascular deaths and 29% of all lung cancer deaths.

-When the Clean Air Fund first commissioned CBI Economics to analyze the economic potential of achieving clean air in the UK, the penny began to drop on the business case too.
+When the Clean Air Fund first commissioned CBI Economics to analyse the economic potential of achieving clean air in the UK, the penny began to drop on the business case too.
 In the UK alone, we found the economy could benefit to the tune of £1.6 billion each year if it were to achieve the guidelines set by the WHO for ‘safe’ air quality – and this is on top of potential savings for the NHS and social care.

 The economic case for Clean Air Zones in UK cities